top of page

 4 tablespoons mix of mint and cilantro, minced

-To prepare the chipotle chile, cut in half and soak in hot water for a minimum of 30 minutes, or overnight.
-Remove the chile and take out the seeds, ribs and stem.
-Puree the chile in the liquid that it was soaked in to make a smooth paste.
+To prepare the chipotle chile, cut it in half and soak it in hot water for at least 30 minutes or overnight.
+Remove the chile and remove the seeds, ribs, and stem.
+Puree the chile in the liquid it was soaked in to make a smooth paste.
 Set aside.

-NOTE: If your fingers are sensitive to chilies, please wear gloves.
+NOTE: If your fingers are sensitive to chillies, please wear gloves.

 Season the chicken with salt and pepper.
 Set aside at room temperature.

-Remove the zest from the lemons using a vegetable peeler and juice them.
+Using a vegetable peeler, remove the zest from the lemons and juice them.
 Set the zest and juice aside.

 In a flameproof tagine, a large stew pot, or a Dutch oven, heat the olive oil over medium heat until it shimmers.
 Add the cinnamon stick and cloves and cook, stirring, until they are fragrant and little bubbles form around the spices, about 1 minute.
 Add the cumin seeds and cook for 30 seconds.
 Add the onions, garlic, and ginger and cook, stirring occasionally, until translucent, 3 to 4 minutes.
 Add the paprika and turmeric and cook for 1 minute.

-Add the peppers and sauté for another 10 minutes till the peppers are cooked and soft.
-Add the chile pure and cook till the liquid has dried up and the sauce has thickened., resembling a nice thick pasta sauce.
+Add the peppers and sauté for another 10 minutes until the peppers are cooked and soft.
+Add the chile puree and cook until the liquid has dried up and the sauce has thickened, resembling a nice thick pasta sauce.

 Add the chicken, chickpeas, tomatoes, raisins, pine nuts, olives, the reserved lemon zest and juice, thyme, and bay leaves, stir, and cook for 5 minutes.
-Mix the sauce throughly to coat the chicken and seal in the flavors.
+Mix the sauce thoroughly to coat the chicken and seal in the flavours.

-To make the couscous, steam as per the instructions on the box, usually a 1:1 ratio of couscous and boiling water. add the salt and olive oil and seal with the lid.
-After the alloted time, open the couscous and add the minced herbs and fluff the couscous well to mix them in.
+To make the couscous, steam according to the instructions on the box, usually a 1:1 ratio of couscous and boiling water.
+Add the salt and olive oil and seal with the lid.
+After the allotted time, open the couscous, add the minced herbs, and fluff the couscous well to mix them in.

 Serve the tagine with the couscous.